 5. Get your hands on R&D

-Usually, in a research and development project, the processes and technologies used are new.
+Usually, the processes and technologies used are new in a research and development project.
 Sometimes known technologies are utilized in a completely novel way.
 Everyone with the spirit for experimentation should be interested in working for companies with solid R&D culture.

 The primary purpose of a research and development project is to get new products and services, which will help companies compete in the market, increase sales and profits, improve the quality of the products and services, and gain a competitive advantage.

 R&D projects are a perfect way to deal with boredom in software development jobs.
-They introduce new technologies and methodologies, make room for experiments and learning.
+They introduce new technologies and methodologies and make room for experiments and learning.
 So anyone who thinks a software development job is boring should try working on an R&D project.

 6. Choosing the right team

-If the team can do all of those things well, then it’s a lot of fun.
+If the team can do all those things well, it’s a lot of fun.

 The consequences of being unhappy at work

-Recent research has shown that that unhappiness at work has a significant influence on software developers’ life.
+Recent research has shown that unhappiness at work has a significant influence on software developers’ lives.
 Unhappy developers offer lower cognitive performance, including soft focus or uncertain decision-making.
-In addition, lower motivation, lack of creativity, or rushing through tasks have been identified as some of the costs associated with unhappiness.
+In addition, lower motivation, lack of creativity, or rushing through tasks are some of the costs associated with unhappiness.